zhishopov/coffee-corner/README.md

 Book a Table: Fill in the form to book a table.
 Edit or cancel your booking using the provided options.

 **Technologies Used**
-React (with Vite),
+React (with Vite)
-React Router,
+React Router
-Context API for state management,
+Context API for state management
-Custom hooks for API calls and authentication,
+Custom hooks for API calls and authentication
 CSS for styling